blackbird71SR/Programming-Quotes/quotes.md

 32. > At the end of the day we're all code monkeys trying to make weird libraries work together by writing shitty hacks. __Kristijan Ristovski__
 33. > Premature optimization is the root of all evil. __Donald Knuth__
 34. > Kids who are good at traditional school—repeating rote concepts and facts on a test—can fall apart in a situation where that isn’t enough.
 Programming rewards the experimental, curious mind. __Ketil Moland Olsen__
+35. > Code is like humor.
+When you have to explain it, it’s bad. __Cory House__
+36. > Don’t worry if it doesn’t work right.
+If everything did, you’d be out of a job. __Mosher’s Law of Software Engineering__
+37. > Programming is the art of algorithm design and the craft of debugging errant code. __Ellen Ullman__